ThuHaNgo11/FCJ-exam-platform/README.md

 ## Future roadmap
 - Question categories (for filtering and searching) were modeled in the database but the UI has not been implemented
 - Create a text editor to enable rich content (styling, inserting image, hyperlink, etc) formatting for question prompt and choices
 - Create Timer for Exam, schedule exam and activate link only on Exam date and time.
+- Improvements to current features can be found in future-roadmap.text